 Remove the pedal, wrench, and case side.

 Set the flywheel pressure handle to its most minimal setting.

 Unfasten the belt modification fastener and get rid of the strap.

 Focus a Treadmill Belt

-Set the controls to run the treadmill at around 2 MPH.
+Set the controls to run the machine at around 2 MPH.

 Distinguish the change dash as an afterthought where the belt is free and turn it clockwise for a one-quarter turn.